French cry foul as California foie gras ban nears

 By Alicia Avila

-LOS ANGELES, June 28 Sunday marks a turning point in the culinary calendar of California when a ban enacted nearly eight years ago on foie gras - the gourmet food made from the fattened livers of force-fed ducks and geese - takes effect.
+LOS ANGELES Sunday marks a turning point in the culinary calendar of California when a ban enacted nearly eight years ago on foie gras - the gourmet food made from the fattened livers of force-fed ducks and geese - takes effect.

 In advance of the July 1 date, some businesses have moved out of state and others have closed.
 Many chefs and restaurants have held foie gras dinners in a final toast to the delicacy they love, while animal rights activists have cheered and jeered.
 And n France, the major producer and consumer of the delicacy, politicians and chefs have cried foul.